Puppet-Finland/puppet-pwm/README.md

 Note that if your production LDAP directory contains a large number of user objects you may need to set nsslapd-lookthroughlimit to -1 for the Pwm proxy user.

+# Using Vagrant scripts to enable TLS on production servers

+The [vagrant](vagrant) subdirectory contains several scripts for automatically enabling TLS and memberOf plugin in Directory Server and Admin Server.
+These can also be used on a production server by modifying [vagrant/vars](vagrant/vars) and [vagrant/console-dirsrv.ldif](vagrant/console-dirsrv.ldif) to match the production setup.

 # Dependencies

 See [metadata.json](metadata.json).